andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ## 5. Isolation of Frameworks and Libraries: The Anti-Corruption Layer (ACL)

-To prevent third-party frameworks, object-relational mappers (ORMs), or external APIs from bleeding into and contaminating your core domain logic, you must implement an **Anti-Corruption Layer (ACL)**.
+Implementing an  **Anti-Corruption Layer (ACL)** ensures strict decoupling of the core domain logic from third-party Libraries or frameworks like object-relational mappers (ORMs), or external APIs, thereby preventing system contamination.
 Depending on codebase size, team organization, and deployment scale, this isolation can be achieved through two distinct structural strategies.

 ### 5.1 Option 1: Multi-Project Physical Isolation (Enterprise Scale)